Fruit tarts. A delicious cream cheese mixture fills a miniature sugar cookie cup and is topped with glazed fruit. Who can say no to that?

 - Less cookie dough is better.
 If you use too much cookie dough, your fruit tart will taste like one thick cookie.
 I like to fill up the muffin tin about halfway with a rolled ball of dough.
 It’s a small ball of dough, but it will rise and then the center will get indented making it even larger (but with less overall cookie dough becoming a dense bottom.)

 - Remove the cookies from the muffin tin almost immediately.
 Remove the cookies from the oven, press in the centers (I use the back of a teaspoon or 1/2 teaspoon measuring spoon), and then immediately begin working to get them out.
 I work around the cookies with a butter knife, and slowly coax them out with a spoon.
 In my experience, the longer I wait to pull out the cookies from the muffin tin, the worse they come out.
 If they “harden” or cool in the muffin tin, they are near impossible to pull out in one piece.
-(This is also because you have pressed the dough down to form a cup)

 - Before the cookies have fully cooled, place them all in a large Zip-loc bag.
 Seal the bag with a tiny bit of heat in them and this will keep your sugar cookies ultra soft.
 No more hard sugar cookies!

 Okay, your mom is so ready to enjoy these on her day already!

 Miniature sugar cookie tarts with cream cheese filling and glazed fruit topping